chromium/chromium/docs/design/gpu_synchronization.md

 globally shared drawable such as an AHardwareBuffer on Android, where the writer uses a local GL context and the reader is a command buffer context in the GPU process.
-The writer process draws into an AHardwareBuffer-backed GLImage in the local GL context, then creates a gpu fence to mark the end of drawing operations:
+The writer process draws into an AHardwareBuffer-backed SharedImage in the local GL context, then creates a gpu fence to mark the end of drawing operations:

 ```c++